vifezdev/Sternal-Spigot/README.md

 Kira Development

 # Rules
-You cannot reproduce this as your own iten, you can fork it but you must credit Vifez @ Kira development
+Do not re distribute without any authorization or permission from vifez Do not claim as your own
+Credits must be given

 CraftBukkit
 ======